dotnet/performance/docs/profiling-workflow-dotnet-runtime.md

 If it ever fails to show the source code (the `Source` button is then greyed out), you can click on the `Search Sources/Binaries` button and specify additional folders that should be searched for symbol and source files.

 **Note:** According to the VTune [docs](https://software.intel.com/en-us/vtune-amplifier-help-dialog-box-source-search), the search is non-recursive.
-So adding just dotnet runtime repo root folder to the list is not enough.
+So adding just [dotnet/runtime](https://github.com/dotnet/runtime) repo root folder to the list is not enough.

 ![Specify Sources](img/vtune_folders.png)